20 Ancient Greek Flower Myths

 Another variant of the Crocus tale has it that the mortal Crocus was in love with a nymph, Smilax.

-The fact that Crocus, a mere mortal, became disenchanted with his love for Similax, enraged the gods, who turned him into a flower, Smilax, who did not escape the wrath of the gods, was given a similar fate and was transformed into bindweed.
+The fact that Crocus, a mere mortal, became disenchanted with his love for Similax enraged the gods, who turned him into a flower.

-6. Dianthus, Flowers of the gods
+Flowers of the Gods

 Dianthus comes from the Greek words dios, meaning god and anthos, meaning flower.

-The Greek botanist, Theophrastus, deemed this the perfect match of words for the name of the flower, dianthus.
+The Greek botanist, Theophrastus, deemed this the perfect match of words for the name of the flower dianthus.

-Dianthus may have originated from the myth of Artemis (Diana) but as in nearly all Greek myths, there are a few variations of this story.
+Dianthus may have originated from the myth of Artemis (Diana) but as in nearly all Greek myths there are a few variations of this story.

-In a fit of anger, Artemis, gouged out his eyes but as soon as her rage had passed, she felt such remorse, that where the eyes fell, red carnations grew as sign of innocent blood.
+In a fit of anger Artemis gouged out his eyes but as soon as her rage had passed she felt remorse and vowed that

 Others suggest the name carnation comes from the word corone (flower garlands) or coronation as carnations were used prolifically in Greek ceremonial crowns.